barberd/cocorsa/README.md

 This is a program for the Tandy / Radio-Shack TRS-80 Color Computer to perform RSA key generation, encryption, and decryption.
 The code is all written in 6809 assembly.
 It will operate with up to 2048 bit keys.

+It should work on any CoCo with at least 32kb of memory.
+16k CoCos should work for smaller keysizes.

 The Color Computer was an 8 bit computer sold from 1980 through 1991.
 For more information about the Color Computer, see https://en.wikipedia.org/wiki/TRS-80_Color_Computer and https://www.cocopedia.com/wiki/index.php/Main_Page.

 ## Source